pupilfirst/wd301-scripts/making-api-requests/user-signin/README.md

 So let's get started.

 First, we will start with adding the route for the signin page.

+From now onwards, we will keep all of our components related to a specific page or route in a folder called **pages**, inside the src directory.
+So, let's create that folder:
+> Action: Create `pages` folder inside src.

-For that, I'll create a new  `signin` folder inside the `pages` directory.
+Next, we will create a `signin` folder inside the `pages` directory.
+We will create all components related ti signin page inside this folder.
 > Action: Create a new folder called `signin` inside the `pages` directory.

 Then, inside the signin `folder` I'll add a new file called `index.tsx` with the following content: